Edward Stott: New English Art Club

 The response to the criticism was the formation of New English Art Club (NEAC) in 1885 by an impressive array of around fifty young British artists that included Edward Stott.
 Its founding premise was to allow the founding artists to exhibit their own works and to exclude those that were deemed not to their taste.
 The association held an Annual Exhibition in 1886, a riposte to the annual exhibitions of the Royal Academy of Arts that was passively rejecting works by younger artists.
-Amongst the founding members who exhibited were future stalwarts of the establishment including: Stanhope Forbes, Elisabeth Forbes, Henry Tuke, Steer and Osborne and in 1888 they were joined by Walter Sickert.
-Stott exhibited two rural scenes at the 1887 New English Art Club exhibition including The Ferry Boat (1887) a painting set in Winchelsea, East Sussex and described by Stott's biographer Valerie Webb as ‘an early consummate work’.
+Amongst the founding members who exhibited were future stalwarts of the establishment including: Stanhope Forbes, Elisabeth Forbes, Henry Tuke, George Clausen, Steer and Osborne and in 1888 they were joined by Walter Sickert.
+Stott exhibited two rural scenes at the 1887 New English Art Club exhibition including The Ferry Boat (1887) a painting set in Winchelsea, East Sussex and described by Stott's biographer Valerie Webb as an "early consummate work."
 Stott showed at least twenty works at the New English Art Club between 1888 and 1895, the majority of which are missing.
 A major work by Stott, On a Summer’s Evening (1892), represents his continuing fascination with the tonal differences of light and shade.
-The NEAC still exists but within a few years of its founding its Avant-garde mission had given way to more reactionary forces akin to that of the Royal Academy.
+The NEAC still exists but within a few years of its founding its Avant-garde mission had given way to more conservative tendencies akin to that of the Royal Academy.

-Stott tended to seek acceptance from the artistic establishment so he placed a picture at the more mainstream Grosvenor Gallery Summer Exhibition in 1886.
+In 1886 Stott placed a picture at the Grosvenor Gallery Summer Exhibition.
 The Grosvenor, which had been founded in 1877, was a gallery and not an academy and thus prepared to offer young artists wall space including Edward Stott's portrait of a young child entitled Mollie which received commendations from The Illustrated London News in 1886.
 He also exhibited: Feeding the Ducks (1885) and Winter’s Night, Sussex Village (1887) the former illustrative of Stott's debt to the work of Bastien-Lapage.